Discover the factors that affect the durability of a fixed prosthesis and how to ensure better long-term results.

 Many complications can be resolved simply when identified in time.

-Signs that rehabilitation with a fixed prosthesis may need assessment
+Signs that fixed prosthesis rehabilitation may need assessment

 Even though a fixed prosthesis is designed to last many years, there are signs that warrant a clinical assessment: